shub39/dotfiles/README.md

 # DotFiles
 Dot files for my hyprland configuration.
 Using gruvbox color palette.
 I think i have finished it.
-Currently using
+Currently using on Fedora 39

+## Packages
+1) hyprland
+2) kitty
+3) neofetch
+4) rofi
+5) swaylock
+6) swaync
+7) waybar
+8) wlogout

 ## TODO
 1) Do something about wifi.